mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - The economic basis for indigenous institutions:
   - Baker (2003, 2008), Baker and Miceli (2005), Baker and Jacobsen (2007, 2008).
 - Exploring the relationship between environment, technology, and institutions.
-- Fascinating to me, but of limited larger interest...
+- Interesting perhaps, but of limited larger interest...

 ---